© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross base and shaft in St Helen's churchyard is a scheduled monument protected by Historic England under reference 1018077.
 View the official record →

-Cross base and shaft in St Helen's churchyard is a medieval stone cross monument located in Cheshire.
+Cross base and shaft in St Helen's churchyard is a medieval stone cross located in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018077.

 Cross base and shaft in St Helen's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018077.